drdrummie/CSSGnomme-ZorinOS17/README.md

 - GNOME Shell team for the extension API
 - Zorin OS team for the excellent desktop environment
-- CSS Panels (Cinnamon) and Open Bar extensions for inspiration
+- CSS Panels (Cinnamon Mint) and Open Bar extensions for inspiration

 ---